Tasikmalaya Regency: Geography

 Tasikmalaya Regency's hilly terrain.
-Picture taken from Sodong Hilir District.
+Picture taken from Sodonghilir District.

 The land of the regency is predominantly hilly, especially in the south.
-Some areas are mountainous, such as in the northwesternGalunggung highlands.
+Some areas are mountainous, such as in the northwestern Galunggung highlands.
 Only 13% of the region is low-lying areas with an elevation between 0 and 200 metres.
 The average elevation is 200 to 500 metres.
-The highest point is Mount Galunggung, at 2,168 metres.
+The highest point is the stratovolcanic Mount Galunggung, at 2,168 metres.

 Map showing location of Tasikmalaya Regency, marked green, in West Java.

 Like much of Java, Tasikmalaya Regency is traversed by volcanic chains, and the soil is naturally fertile.
 Water resources are abundant, as the region experiences heavy rainfall.
 The regency is also situated on a low-cavity mountainside, which increases the rainfall catchment area and water absorption area.

 The area is known for producing silk goods printed with batik, paper umbrellas, and handbags woven by hand from bamboo and pandanus leaves.
 The production of handicrafts for domestic and international consumption is an important local industry; in 1998 and 1999, the export of handicrafts earned 2.6 billion rupiah for the region.

 The regency was a major centre of early support and organization for Darul Islam, an Islamist group formed in 1948 to resist Dutch attempts to retake Java after World War II.
 After the Dutch were defeated, Darul Islam worked to establish a state in Indonesia governed by Islamic law.